MarcoBackman/CalendarUI/README.md

 > UTF-8 *(Some file may be uploaded with ANSI encoding.
 In that case, please let me know)*

+## Editors on Use

+- Atom: for general java files
+- NotePad++: for batch files and other language files

 ## External libraries (3rd Party API).

 >